An investigation of how the key ingredients needed to build a successful business

 If you take a closer look at our value creation logic diagram, you will notice that currently there is only one source of cash, the company’s revenue.
 But initially, when starting up, most companies will not yet have a steady revenue stream.
 So the first question any entrepreneur needs to answer is: how will I finance my company?

 Next to providing cash through revenue, there are two other options: debt financing (i.e. cash that is provided through banks and has to be repaid at some point) and equity financing (e.g. cash that is provided by the companies shareholders).
-I’ve added debt and equity financing to the diagram below.
+I have added debt and equity financing to the diagram below.

-Note that the amount of debts you need depend on the cash available to the company and on the current level of cost.
+Note that the amount of debts you need depends on the cash available to the company and on the current level of cost.
 I haven’t added a feedback loop for equity – how much equity a company is provided with is a question of the overall expected performance of the company – you may like to take a look at the initial equity needed to finance an internet startup in my last blog post for more on this.

 We have now accounted for all possibilities of how cash can flow into a company.
 But have we accounted for all outflows?
-Not quite: let’s face it, nobody gives a company money just for fun.
+Not quite: let’s face it, nobody gives company money just for fun.
 Customers provide revenue for great products and services, so banks earn interest on the money the company owes them (and they also need to pay the money back at some point), and the company’s shareholder’s want to be repaid for the risk they take in lending you money through dividends on the company’s earnings.
 Let’s add the cost of debt to our diagram, then we’ll figure out how to account for dividends.

 The dividends a company pays depend on the company’s earnings.
 A company’s earnings are calculated by subtracting the cost from the revenue.
 The company is profitable if these earnings are positive (within a given period) in which case the company will also need to pay income tax.

-At this high level we now have a complete picture of the company’s cash flow, which is simply the net inflow of cash into the company in a given time period.
+At this high level, we now have a complete picture of the company’s cash flow, which is simply the net inflow of cash into the company in a given time period.

 We also have all the information we need for the income statement, which tracks a company’s earnings within a given time period (Earnings=Revenue-Cost-Tax).